CSC207-UofT/plannr/phase2/design_document.md

 the classes that were there or were to be implemented along with a sort of UML diagram that contained each class/interface with their variables and/or methods and parameters.
-This was her most difficult task and took most of her time as this required her to understand clean architecture and SOLID principles well enough and come up with any solution to a problem that may have come to be in phase 1 or in phase 2.
+This was her most difficult task and took most of her time as this required her to understand clean architecture and SOLID principles well enough and come up with any solution to a problem that may have come to be in phase 1 or in phase 2, this can be seen within the [`clean architecture`](https://github.com/CSC207-UofT/course-project-generic-name-1/pull/97) pull request.
 Prior to working on the clean-up plan, she also went through the phase 1 rubric and made a list of questions that her teammates added to that were to be asked to the TA in order to figure out what needed to change or improve for phase 2.
 This helped a lot with the clean-up plan.
 She also aided the frontend team when they needed help understanding a class or method that was implemented in the inner layers, such as the use case classes or controllers/presenters.
 Lastly, she also wrote parts of SOLID and wrote the Clean Architecture section of the design document.

 ### Sari
 During his role as a backend member of the team, Sari was mainly tasked during Phase 1 to implement a working database.